-This program amendment was added in Feb 2013 and the three variables that are used within the program are entered here.
+This program amendment was added in Feb 2013 and the three variables that are used within the program are as detailed in the green shaded cells within figure 11.

 Table MV6

 Create a Proposed Expenditure Pr ofile

 Max. % of assets over Intervention 2.00

 Years to Achieve 20

 Expenditure Annual Percentage Increase 5.00

 Present % Over Intervention 4.11